Privacy Policy

 Who we are

 We are me, the rando who owns this site.
-You can probably infer from the name that I am licensed by the government for at an activity.
+You can infer from the name that I am licensed by the government for at a specific type of activity, hence the shorter and apropos URL than the site that was formerly run under my name.

 What personal data we collect and why we collect it